-The Norwegian tax authorities have decided that taxable income in a former subsidiary of Steen & Strøm AS shall be increased by NOK 85.3 million for the income year 2015.
+The Norwegian tax authorities have decided that taxable income in Lillestrøm Torv AS, a former subsidiary of Steen & Strøm AS shall be increased by NOK 85.3 million for the income year 2015.
 The amount entails a tax of NOK 23 million.
 The reason for the decision is that a property transferred to another group company in 1997, by mistake, remained in the transferring company's books.
 This was corrected when it was discovered in 2015, but the tax authorities' opinion was that the realization first took place in 2015.

-Steen & Strøm strongly disagrees with the decision and have filed a complaint.
-Steen & Strøm has in January 2024 received a draft recommendation for decision from the Tax Appeal Board (Sekretariatet for Skatteklagenemda).
-The Tax Appeal Board's draft recommendation is in the favour of the Norwegian tax authorities.
-Steen & Strøm has delivered a complaint to the draft recommendation.
-The complaint is likely to be heard later in 2024, but the estimated time frame is uncertain.
-If the complaint is unsuccessful, the matter is likely to be taken to the courts.
-The amount of NOK 23 million was paid to the Tax Authorities in 2019 and has been recognized in the consolidated statement of financial position as a receivable on line item Other receivables.
-A provision of NOK 1.1 million related to case has been made in the Steen & Strøm Group consolidated financial statements at 31 December 2023.
+Steen & Strøm, on behalf of Lillestrøm Torv AS, filed a complaint to the Norwegian Tax Administration ("Skatteklagenemnda"), however after several years handling time, the Administration ruled in favour of the tax office.

+Steen 6 Strøm took the case to court in 2024, and the main hearing is scheduled for March 2025.

-11.3 - Related parties
+11.3 - RELATED PARTIES